chatzianagnostis/ROI-on-HD-images-with-RL/docs/methodology_summary.md

 - **Reward**: Composite score based on annotation coverage, optimal ROI matching, efficiency, and overlap penalties
 - **Goal**: Maximize coverage of annotations with the minimum number of ROIs

-### 2. Optimal ROI Determination via Clustering
+### 2. Optimal ROI Determination via K-means Clustering

-The central innovation in this project is the use of K-means clustering to determine optimal ROI placement:
+The central innovation in this project is the use of K-means clustering with L∞ constraint to determine optimal ROI placement:

 1. **Center Collection**: Extract the center point of each annotation
 2. **Minimal K Search**: Find the smallest number of clusters (k) such that all annotations in each cluster can be covered by a single ROI